 The Bank routinely transacts with counterparties in the financial services industry, including brokers and dealers, commercial banks, investment banks and other institutional clients.
 Sovereign credit pressures may weigh on Cypriot financial institutions, limiting their funding operations and weakening their capital adequacy by reducing the market value of their sovereign and other fixed income holdings.
-These liquidity and capital concerns may adversely affect inter-institutional financial transactions in general.
-In particular, as a Cypriot financial institution, the Bank's ability to enter into what would have been routine transactions with international counterparties may be adversely affected as a result of these counterparties' concerns as to the credit risk they would be taking with respect to the Bank.
-While credit market conditions have improved and counterparties have re-opened lines of credit with the Bank, which is now centrally clearing interest rate swaps transactions, the risk remains that the credit situation may deteriorate as a result of any future deterioration in the sovereign credit outlook and the credit outlook for Cypriot financial institutions.
-In that event, the Group's credit rating and risk profile may require higher amounts of collateral, particularly cash collateral, to secure its transactions with international counterparties or adversely affect the Group's ability to enter into transactions or access the international capital markets for funding.
-The higher cost of these transactions may have an adverse effect on the Group's ability to hedge its foreign currency and other market risk exposures and to manage its funding and liquidity reserves.
+These liquidity and capital concerns may potentially adversely affect inter-institutional financial transactions in general.
+In particular, as a Cypriot financial institution, in such circumstances the Bank's ability to enter into what would have been routine transactions with international counterparties may be adversely affected as a result of such counterparties' concerns as to the credit risk they would be taking with respect to the Bank.
+In the event of a deterioration of credit markets as a result of any future deterioration in the sovereign credit outlook and the credit outlook for Cypriot financial institutions the Group's credit rating and risk profile may require higher amounts of collateral, particularly cash collateral, to secure its transactions with international counterparties or adversely affect the Group's ability to enter into transactions or access the international capital markets for funding.
+An increase in the costs of such transactions may have an adverse effect on the Group's ability to hedge its foreign currency and other market risk exposures and to manage its funding and liquidity reserves.
+While credit market conditions have improved and counterparties have re-opened lines of credit with the Bank, which is now centrally clearing interest rate swaps transactions, there may be a risk that the credit situation may deteriorate as a result of any future deterioration in the sovereign credit outlook and the credit outlook for Cypriot financial institutions.